 Viewing Library Project books

-For each of the books scanned from our partner libraries, we show you basic information, like you'd see in a library catalog.
+For each of the books scanned from our partner libraries, we show you basic information, like you'd see in a library catalogue.
 If a book is determined to be in the public domain, we'll show you the full text of the book, so you can page through the book from start to finish.
-Otherwise, we'll show just a few snippets — sentences of your search term in context.
+Otherwise, we'll show just a few snippets - sentences of your search term in context.

 Please take a look at these examples to see how books are displayed in Google Books.

 - Full View: Naturalis historiae by Pliny (the Elder), 1668